DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 Another point: the roadmap doesn't aim to cover everything in the market.
 If it's well followed, the roadmap will make you a good fit for 80-95% of the jobs in the market, and for those jobs, you will be better than 80-95% of the candidates, **that will significantly increase your chances of getting a job as a DevOps Engineer**.

+Why not 100%?
+As the roadmap takes a pragmatic approach, the last 20% varies a lot between people, environments, and companies.
+So it will increase the go-to-market time, which also increases the chances of failure!

 ## Who is the target audience for this roadmap?